amengel/amengel.github.io/research.md

 chapters:
-       - title: "Worldview and Partisanship"
+       - title: "Worldview and Partisanship."
          note: "with Marc Hetherington and Pamela Conover"
          year: "Forthcoming"
          book: "Reconsidering Parties and Partisanship"
          author: "Karpowitz, C. F. and Pope, J. C. Eds."
-       - title: "The Mass Public's View of Implicit Bias, with Implications for Scientific Communication in a Polarized Age"
+       - title: "The Mass Public's View of Implicit Bias, with Implications for Scientific Communication in a Polarized Age."
          note: "with Cindy D. Kam"
          year: "Forthcoming"
          book: "The Cambridge Handbook of Implicit Bias and Racism"